 Embracing a Digital Culture – ‘Stubborn on vision, flexible on details’

 Digital transformation – the integration of technology into all areas of an organisation, is changing the business landscape amongst business processes and customer relationships.
-Harnessing these technologies will allow businesses to remain competitive, through building out multichannel services to adopting AI.
+From building out multichannel services to adopting AI, harnessing new technologies will allow businesses to remain competitive.

 While it one thing to implement new digital technologies, it’s another to adopt a digital culture.
 Embracing a true digital culture is the blending of leadership, values and behaviours to influence working practices and strategies.
 When the capabilities of digital transformation become integrated with traditional operations that’s when a company can truly leverage it to stand out against competition.